ToshioCP/Gtk4-tutorial/src/sec2.src.md

 `GTK_WINDOW` and `GTK_APPLICATION` macro is appropriate for that.

 GtkApplication continues to run until the related window is destroyed.
-If you didn't connect GtkWindow and GtkApplication, GtkApplication shutdowns soon.
+If you didn't connect GtkWindow and GtkApplication, GtkApplication shutdowns immediately.
 Because no window is connected to GtkApplication, it doesn't need to wait anything.
 As it shutdowns the generated window is also destroyed.